eclab/grains/scope/README.md

 4. Set the Baud Rate to 250000
 5. Watch in wonder!

 You change the rate of the oscilloscope by turning POT 3.
+At 0, it's fast enough to display low VCO waves at audio rates.

 Scope lets you hook up Inputs 1, 2, 3, and A as either analog or digital inputs, D as a digital input, and Out as a little digital function generator.